flare-foundation/governance-proposals/SIP/SIP_3.md

 ### 4. Proposed Implementation Date Range

-The proposed code changes will cause a fork of both the Coston and Songbird networks, resulting in an update of all nodes currently managed by Flare.
+The proposed code changes will cause a fork of both the Coston and Songbird networks.
 Changes to the code include two important timestamps:

 * Enable transfer of funds from the C-chain to the P-chain at time **T0**.
 All nodes must be upgraded up to T0.